Table of Contents

 Commercial Information.
 This includes information about products or services purchased, obtained or considered.

 Audio/Visual Information.
-This includes pictures you provide or upload in connection with our Service, and the content and audio or video recordings of phone or video calls between you and us that we record where permitted by law.
+This includes pictures you provide or upload in connection with our Services, and the content and audio or video recordings of phone or video calls between you and us that we record where permitted by law.

 Profession/Employment Information.
 This includes your current employer, title, and location.

 Other Personal Information.
-This includes personal information you provide to us in relation to a survey, comment, question, request, or inquiry, and information you provide when you connect a third-party account, product or service to the Service.
+This includes personal information you provide to us in relation to a survey, comment, question, request, or inquiry, and information you provide when you connect a third-party account, product or service to the Services.

 Inferences.
-This includes inferring your location using your IP address, or using data from your use of our Service to make predictions about your preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.
+This includes inferring your location using your IP address, or using data from your use of our Services to make predictions about your preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.

 If you create your account using a service provided by a third party such as Google or Apple, or a single-sign-on service provided by a third party such as Okta, we may collect Customer Information about you from the third-party service (such as your username or user ID associated with that third-party service).
-If you create your account using such a third-party service, or if you give us permission by changing the settings on your Airtable account, we may also collect, and you authorize us to collect, information about your personal contacts as may be stored within that third-party service, which we may use to facilitate your invitation of collaborators to Airtable.
+If you create your account using such a third-party service, or if you give us permission by changing the settings on your Airtable Account, we may also collect, and you authorize us to collect, information about your personal contacts as may be stored within that third-party service, which we may use to facilitate your invitation of collaborators to our Services.
 By choosing to create an account using a third-party service, you also authorize us to collect Customer Information necessary to authenticate your account with the third party.